MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/creating-adapters/index.md

 ---

 ## Overview
-This tutorial demonstrates how to create either Java or JavaScript adapter using the Maven Archetype "adapter-maven-archetype".
+Adapters are Maven projects that contains server-side code implemented in either Java or JavaScript.
+An adapter project can be created by using Maven, MobileFirst CLI or MobileFirst Operations Console.
+This tutorial demonstrates how to create either a Java or JavaScript adapter using the above methods.

-The "adapter-maven-archetype" is based on the [Maven archetype toolkit](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html) in order to create the adapter as a Maven project.
+The adapter project is based on the Maven Archetype "adapter-maven-archetype" which is based on the [Maven archetype toolkit](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html).

 **Prerequisite:**  Make sure that you read the [Adapters Overview](../adapters-overview) tutorial first.</span>